open-ortho/fhir2dicom4ortho/RELEASING.md

 2. Check version number and decide what version to release into.
 3. Create `release`:  e.g. `git flow release start 0.X.0`
 4. Bump the version with major, minor or patch and then `bumpversion release` as required.
-5. `git merge master`: merge master into here, and fix merge errors.
+5. `git merge main`: merge main into here, and fix merge errors.
 6. Update release notes in `CHANGELOG.md` with major changes of this release.
 You might want to compare this release branch against master to see logs.
 7. Check that README.md is still current.
 8. `invoke deploy`: this will run tests, build image and deploy it.